 These colorful posters are a great visual to use when your kids are working on their pre-reading skills and letter knowledge.

-You can hang these poster up in your children’s bedroom, playroom, or homeschool room so they can become familiar with the alphabet and refer to them when they are learning.
+You can hang these posters up in your classroom or homeschool room so they can become familiar with the alphabet and refer to them when they are learning.

 Getting Ready To Use The Alphabet Posters:

 There is for one poster for each of the 21 consonants.
 There are also two posters for each vowel.
 One poster has a picture to represent the short vowel sound and one that shows the long vowel sound.

 To prepare these letter posters, click on the pencil below to download and print them on card stock.
 Then, laminate the posters for extra durability.

 There are so many different ways that you can use these alphabet posters!
 Here are just a few of our favorites…